IceWhaleTech/ZimaOS/release-note/1.4.1/en_GB.md

 - Improved the timeliness and stability of dashboard notifications
 - Files optimized the performance of selecting all folders of a large number of files
 - Files optimized the success rate of decompression and optimized the decompression process
+- Fixed the issue in Files where uploaded files appeared as tmp files in weak network conditions
+- Optimized resource usage for applications
+- Fixed the issue where DNS was empty or displayed as "no" when switching network configurations
+- Resolved compatibility issues across different devices
+- Fixed the abnormal disk selection display during RAID expansion
+- Addressed the issue of prolonged shutdown times
+- Fixed abnormal memory usage by the search function
 ### Tips
 - If you find any software problems, welcome to join the Discord and get support from 27,000 Zima community members
 - <a href="https://zimaboard.com/discord" target="_blank" style="color:blue">https://zimaboard.com/discord</a>